On this day, the Bears decide to head north, England's schoolboys upset Australia's finest and Kevin Walters says farewell to the Broncos.

 North Sydney football club members vote overwhelmingly to relocate the club to the Central Coast by 1999.
 The move had 87 percent approval.

 Brisbane's 2000 premiership-winning captain Kevin Walters agrees to terms with English club Warrington.
 He retired after his stint with the Wolves but then made a brief return with the Broncos at the end of the following season before finally hanging up his boots.

-The Australian Schoolboys suffer a shock 28-22 loss to the English Academy at St Helens.
+The Australian Schoolboys suffer a surprising 28-22 loss to the English Academy at St Helens.
 It is the first win by an English team over an Australian side since competition between the two nations began at schoolboy level in 1972.

-Grand final referee Tim Mander announces his retirement from active refereeing after 292 premiership games
+Grand final referee Tim Mander announces his retirement from active refereeing after 292 premiership games.

 Manly’s Kiwi international Peta Hiku agrees to a three-year deal with Penrith reportedly worth more than $1 million.

 NSW hooker Robbie Farah tears a biceps muscle during pre-season training with South Sydney but refuses surgery in order to take on former club Wests Tigers in the opening round of the 2017 season.